Quantifying disparities in intimate partner violence: a machine learning method to correct for underreporting: Results

+Having established that \texttt{PURPLE} outperforms previous work on synthetic data, we investigate its performance on more realistic data: specifically, MIMIC-IV\cite{johnson2020mimic}, a dataset of electronic health records that describes $\sim$450,000 patient hospital visits between 2008-2018.
+We use these records to generate realistic semi-synthetic data to examine \texttt{PURPLE}'s performance on the high-dimensional, sparse data common in clinical settings.
+Specifically, we use the patient symptoms $x$ --- encoded as a binary one-hot vector of ICD codes --- to simulate whether the patient truly has the medical condition, $y$.
+Using data in which we know $y$ allows us to assess how accurately \texttt{PURPLE} recovers the relative prevalence; in contrast, if we did not simulate $y$, we would not have access to ground truth, and could not assess relative prevalence estimates.
+We simulate $y$ for four settings: 1) a condition with common symptoms, 2) a condition that is less common among Black patients, 3) endometriosis, and 4) intimate partner violence (see Sec. \ref{sec:semi_synth} for full details).

-The estimation error of the baselines is large, with some methods producing relative prevalence estimates more than 4x the true value (Fig. \ref{fig:high_dim}).
-Further, each baseline method produces both overestimates and underestimates of the true relative prevalence at different label frequencies.
-We exclude \emph{EM} from the high relative prevalence setting because it fails to converge across all labeling frequencies.
-As the labeling frequency of group $b$ increases, baselines estimate a higher prevalence in group $b$, which ultimately produces the downward trend the baselines exhibit across graphs.
-In contrast, \texttt{PURPLE} remains accurate and robust to different labeling frequencies across the semi-synthetic datasets.
+Across the semi-synthetic settings we consider, the estimation error of previous methods is large, with some methods producing relative prevalence estimates more than 4x the true value (Fig. \ref{fig:separability_cov_shift}C).
+Further, each previous method produces both overestimates and underestimates of the true relative prevalence depending on how underreported the medical condition is.
+In contrast, \texttt{PURPLE} remains accurate across the different settings.